using marijuana for epilepsy

 Long-term Effects of Marijuana on the Brain

-Marijuana affects the normal growth of brain cells.
+Medical marijuana affects the average growth of brain cells.
 Immature brains, as found in babies, children, and teens, are susceptible to the harmful effects of THC.
-Studies suggest that cannabis use by pregnant mothers could be linked to many problems.
+Studies suggest that cannabis use by pregnant mothers may lead to many problems.
 Children may have attention, memory, problem-solving skills, and behavior.
-This recent study on pot use in pregnancy links it to mental and behavioral health issues in kids.
+A recent survey of cannabis use in pregnancy links it to mental and behavioral health issues in kids.

 • THC content or level in the product.